-(36 hours clinical experience per week for approximately 13 weeks) This course is a continuation of RAD 221 and provides the student the opportunity to exercise independent judgment and discretion in the technical performance of medical imaging procedures.
+(35 hours clinical experience per week for entire semester) This course is a continuation of RAD 221 and provides the student the opportunity to exercise independent judgment and discretion in the technical performance of medical imaging procedures.
 Students are expected to complete all required competencies in this rotation.
 The final section of clinical education ensures that the student is ready for employment.
 Prerequisites: All technical courses.